What is the life expectancy of a mosquito?

 1. Temperature

-Mosquitoes are cold blooded insects, it means that their body can’t generate heat.
+Mosquitoes are cold blooded insects, means they are devoid of a constant body temperature, it means that their body can’t generate heat.
 And so their body temperature and growth process completely depends on surrounding’s temperature.
 Higher temperature can accelerate their development process and thus ultimately their lifespan gets shortened.
 While cooler temperatures can slow down their metabolic processes and increase their lifespan.

-At optimal temperatures (25o C to 27o C or 77o F to 81o F) female mosquitoes can live up to a month.
-But at warmer temperatures (above 30o C or 86o F), their lifespan decreases significantly.
-This is due to their accelerated growth process.
+At optimal temperatures (25o C to 27o C or 77o F to 81o F) female mosquitoes can survive for about a month whereas in warmer temperatures (above 30o C or 86o F), the female mosquito’s lifespan is reduced significantly which is a consequence of their fast growth rate.

 2. Humidity